·

 There are lots of self help tools and resources available if you don’t want to seek help from a therapist or mentor.
 I have a free thought shifting worksheet that you can download to help you challenge those unhelpful thoughts.

-2. Set yourself realistic goals. – This is a great practical tip.
 If you know that your perfectionism means that you often make huge and often unrealistic goals, or goals that put you under unnecessary pressure; change them!

 People worry that this means they won’t achieve their big goals if they “downgrade” them.
 But that’s not it at all!